 For Erin, being a teacher is not just a career; it defines who she is.
 Everyday she is amazed by the children she works with; she is inspired by their innate curiosity.
-Married and a mother of two boys, ages nine and seventeen, Erin understands the unique challenges that families face in today’s society.
+Married and a mother of two boys, Erin understands the unique challenges that families face in today’s society.
 She is continuously building relationships with children and their families, as she believes that it is those partnerships that empower children to reach their fullest potential.
 Erin uses a hands-on multi-sensory approach to learning, understanding that the more senses children use when they learn, the more likely they will remember those skills and concepts.
 Erin understands that every child is unique with a variety of strengths that can be built upon, and she modifies the classroom environment to meet these individual needs.
 She uses continual assessment as a way to guide her instructional decisions, rather than relying on any one set curriculum.

 Ultimately, Erin is grateful to have the opportunity to work with young children for the chance to be a positive role model in their lives.